plh97/golang-vue-cms/README.md

 <a name="english"></a>
 ## English

 A full-stack Content Management System built with Go backend and Vue3 frontend, featuring role-based access control (RBAC) using Casbin.
+Project skeleton comes from the [nunu-go](https://github.com/go-nunu/nunu) scaffold, with RBAC/CRUD flows layered on top.

 ## Features